MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 ```

 ## Using Required Function Choice Behavior
-The "Required" behavior forces the model to call the provided functions.
-This is useful for scenarios when the AI model must call specific functions to obtain the required information from
+The `Required` behavior forces the model to chose the provided function(s) for for invocation.
+This is useful for scenarios when the AI model must obtain required information from the specified
-specified functions rather than from it's own knowledge.
+functions rather than from it's own knowledge.

 > [!NOTE]
-> The behavior advertise functions in the first request to the AI model only and stops sending them in subsequent requests to prevent an infinite loop where the model keeps calling functions repeatedly.
+> The behavior advertises functions in the first request to the AI model only and stops sending them in subsequent requests to prevent an infinite loop where the model keeps choosing the same functions for invocation repeatedly.

-Here, we specify that the AI model must call the `GetWeatherForCity` function to obtain the weather forecast for the city of Boston, rather than guessing it based on its own knowledge.
+Here, we specify that the AI model must choose the `GetWeatherForCity` function for invocation to obtain the weather forecast for the city of Boston, rather than guessing it based on its own knowledge.
-The model will first call the `GetWeatherForCity` function to retrieve the weather forecast.
+The model will first choose the `GetWeatherForCity` function for invocation to retrieve the weather forecast.
 With this information, the model can then determine the likely color of the sky in Boston using its own knowledge.
 ```csharp
 using Microsoft.SemanticKernel;